After a year of procrastination, I’ve finally taken the plunge and bought into the biotech and healthcare sector.

 So my process here was initially more focused on what I didn’t want to buy, then sifting through what was left to see if it passed muster.

 Both RTW and Syncoma, interesting though they look, are a little too far up the risk ladder for my purposes, so I didn’t consider buying them as a way of getting exposure to the sector.
+There’s a good piece on the Adventurous Investor website that looks at them in more detail for those that are interested.

 The Polar Capital trust seems to be the poor relation.
 Its ZDP shares seem like an unnecessary complication although I have owned other trusts with this structure before.
 Its performance over the last 3-5 years on a relative basis hasn’t been too bad, but I don’t see any obvious reason to pick it ahead of anything else.